m0-foundation/mUSD/README.md

 **`MYieldToOne`** core features:
   - All yield goes to a single configurable `yieldRecipient`
-  - Includes a blacklist enforced on all user actions
+  - Includes a freeze list enforced on all user actions
   - Handles loss of `$M` earner status gracefully

 ---